kervin-bernardez/Writeup-Notes/thm/colddbox/thm-colddbox.md

 ### Findings:Looking for attack vectors

-The website runs on Wordpress v 5.5.1 with credentials c0ldd:9876543210.
+The website runs on Wordpress v5.5.1 with credentials c0ldd:9876543210.
 Look for WP exploit/s RCE.